ctnguyen/ctnguyen/ctn_cpp/src_cmake_template/README.txt

 Assuming you have the source folder of a c++ project, in the present case, it is src_cmake_template Create an other folder named build_cmake_template ( the easiest way is to create side by side with the src_folder).
 Then use the shell command, go into the build_folder.

+The idea we create a project "hello world" in different languages.